All India Bakchod: Branded content, web series and film

 By May 2015, AIB had transitioned into a creative agency and started an advertisement division called Vigyapanti.
 Between 2015 and 2018 they hired and contracted multiple writers to work on branded content.
 During this period, the four original members, with a writing team, created a satirical web television show called On Air With AIB, produced by Only Much Louder.
-This show ran on Hotstar for three seasons, with some shorter segments uploaded on the AIB YouTube channel along with branded content.
+This show ran on Disney+ Hotstar for three seasons, with some shorter segments uploaded on the AIB YouTube channel along with branded content.
 In 2016, they launched film-making workshop First Draft.
 By September 2018, they had 40 employees working as writers and producers.

 In December 2016, a report stated that AIB was producing Amazon Prime Video's first Indian original fiction show, Ministry, starring Irrfan Khan.
 In October 2017, it was reported that Khan would play a washed-up Bollywood actor seeking to regain the love of the masses while appointed as a placeholder culture minister.
 In August 2018, Irrfan left the project due to a health issue, and the show was renamed to Gormint, a pronunciation from a viral video of an elderly woman criticizing the government.
-In November 2018, Khamba was fired as showrunner after allegations of sexual misconduct against him surfaced.
+In November 2018, Khamba was fired as the showrunner after allegations of sexual misconduct against him surfaced.
 In May 2019, Khamba uploaded a photograph of the end of filming.
-There has been no update since, as of January 2022.
+The project has since been shelved.
 Chintu Ka Birthday was AIB's first self-financed film.
 It was released after the company's dissolution and the individual co-founders are listed as producers.
 It was co-directed by frequent collaborators Devanshu Kumar and Satyanshu Singh, and starred Vinay Pathak and Tillotama Shome.
 The film was released on ZEE5 on 5 June 2020.

 Themes

-Parodies featured in AIB's works from their initial podcast, exaggerating the songs of Baba Sehgal ("Paaji Fuck All Control [The Pro Boy Feticide Song]"), and John Lennon ("Imagine There's No Channel").
+Parodies featured in AIB's works from their initial podcast, exaggerating the songs like Baba Sehgal's "Praji Kunjam Kunjam Control" ("Paaji Fuck All Control [The Pro Boy Feticide Song]"), and John Lennon's "Imagine" ("Imagine There's No Channel").

 AIB's first foray into YouTube consisted of short spoofs and mimicry-based sketches.
 Song parodies continued to feature in their work, along with stereotypical situations and plays on heavy nostalgia.
+One of their most notable song parodies is Every Bollywood Party Song, featuring Irrfan Khan, which parodies Yo Yo Honey Singh's "Party All Night".
 They popularized a satirical trope, "Honest Indian...", which they applied to various situations.

 The majority of their sketches were branded content and included promotions for AskMe Snapdeal, Furlenco, Swiggy, Bacardi, TrulyMadly, Google Allo and OnePlus.
 Their podcast guests and work collaborators, included numerous Bollywood celebrities, global and Indian comedians and filmmakers.